Switzerland Mortgage Guide Fact Sheet and FAQ – Frequently Asked Questions

 How long does the whole buying process take for a foreign buyer?

-Typically, 2 to 4 months from finding a property to closing.
-It can vary:
+Typically, 2 to 4 months from finding a property to closing, depending on mortgage approval timelines and permit processes (where relevant), as well as seller/buyer logistics.

 What are typical notary and purchase fees I should budget for?

-As discussed in the financing section, budget roughly 3% to 5% of the purchase price for all closing costs (notary, land registry, and any property transfer tax).
-This percentage heavily depends on the canton:
+Budget roughly 3% to 5% of the purchase price for all closing costs (notary, land registry and any transfer taxes), depending on the canton.
+Always ask the notary for an early estimate so you can hold sufficient cash alongside your deposit.

 Can I use financing from a bank in my home country to buy Swiss property?